krissen/snacks-bibtex.nvim/README.md

 `<C-a>` | Insert `\cite{<key>}` (generic BibTeX/BibLaTeX citation).
 `<C-p>` | Insert `\citep{<key>}` (natbib parenthetical citation).
 `<C-t>` | Insert `\citet{<key>}` (natbib textual citation).
-`<C-c>` | Open the citation command picker covering the full BibTeX/natbib/BibLaTeX catalogue.
+`<C-c>` | Open the citation command picker covering the full BibTeX/natbib/BibLaTeX catalog.
 `<C-g>` | Jump to the BibTeX source file at the first line of the selected entry (reuses the window you launched the picker from).
 `<C-s>` | Insert the default in-text citation format (APA 7 in English by default).
 `<C-r>` | Insert the default reference-list citation format (APA 7 in English by default).